johnc86/maja-jekyll/_series/2021-07-27-map-layout-series-series_name-textiles-2020-now-body-textile-works-including-embroidery-rug-and-a-mix-of-the-two.md

 layout: series
 series_name: Textiles
 ---
-Textile works including embroidery, rug and a mix of the two.
+Textile works including embroidery, rugs and a mix of the two.